mtricht/gamesense-essentials/README.md

 # gamesense-essentials
 Essential OLED integrations for SteelSeries Gamesense.

+After 2 years I no longer own a steelseries keyboard.
+If any issues arises from using this I will no longer be able to troubleshoot it.

 This programs adds the following to your SteelSeries OLED screen:

 - A clock